AlecAivazis/redux-responsive/README.md

 # Server-side Rendering

-In isomorphic applications we must make sure that the initial markup rendered on both server- and client side is the same.
-Setting the `calculateStateInitially` option of the `createResponsiveStoreEnhancer` factory method to `false` tells the library to skip the initial responsive state calculation, so the responsive state will contain the default values on both the server- and the client side.
+Isomorphic applications must make sure that the sever-rendered markup matches the DOM rendered by the client.
+Setting the `calculateStateInitially` option in the `createResponsiveStoreEnhancer` factory method to `false` tells the reducer to skip the initial responsive state calculation.
+The responsive state will contain the default values on both the server and the client side.

 ```js
 // store/configureStore.js